ISYS 198 Information Systems Spreadsheet Make-Up (Unit: 1)

 Research methodology and supervised research culminating in oral and written presentations.
 Advancement to Candidacy and Proposal for Culminating Experience Requirement forms must be approved by Graduate Studies before registration.
 (Plus-minus letter grade; no CR/NC allowed; RP)

 ISYS 899 Independent Study (Units: 1-3)

 Intensive study of a particular problem under the direction of an Information Systems faculty member.
-Open only to graduate students of demonstrated ability to do independent work.
 (Plus-minus letter grade only)